ariutokintumi/ERC-20-Pre-initialization/eip/erc20-preinit-eip.md

 Pre-initializing an ERC-20 token balance storage slot can save significant gas for users, but a simple approach (writing 0 to a `uint256` balance) does **not** actually reduce costs for the eventual first real transfer at all.
 This EIP proposes a safe, ERC-20-compatible method using `mapping(address => bytes32)` for balances and a unique sentinel value.
 The contract's ERC-20 interface remains 100% standard: all reads/writes are still performed as `uint256`.
 Only the internal pre-initialization function ever stores the sentinel value; all normal functions interpret it as zero, and any later transfer/mint simply overwrites it.

-This allows users or integrators to "prepay" storage rent and optimize gas costs for high-demand launches, presales, and trending tokens.
+This allows users or integrators to "prepay" storage rent and optimize gas costs before high-demand launches, presales, and trending tokens.
+An easy way to understand for experienced developers is that this mirrors the principle of gas-shifting found in [ERC-721A](https://www.erc721a.org), but applied in reverse for ERC-20 storage.

 # Motivation